 Delete Your Google History

-To purge your activity logs, follow these five steps:
+To purge your activity logs, follow these four steps:

 Disable Google Activity Logging